makeworthymedia/makeworthy-quote-slider/README.md

 # makeworthy-quote-slider
-Creates widget that displays rotating quotes.
-Requires Advanced Custom Fields be installed.
-Uses Slick slider by Ken Wheeler http://kenwheeler.github.io/slick
+WordPress plugin that creates a widget that displays rotating quotes.